Key Features of the Education System

 The education system in Iceland is divided into four levels: pre-school, compulsory, upper secondary and higher education (universities).
 The system is pre-dominantly publicly funded with very few private schools.
 The central government has the overall responsibility at all levels of education and sets the policies.

-The Icelandic parliament and the Ministry of Education, Science and Culture bear political and legal responsibility for the education system and are responsible for establishing its administrative framework and principal goals.
-The Ministry prepares educational policies, including national curriculum at all school levels and ensures their implementation.
-It also takes the initiative in the development of educational innovations, including distance learning and the publication of educational material.
+The Icelandic parliament, the Ministry of Education and Children as well as the the Ministry of Higher Education, Science and Innovation bear political and legal responsibility for the education system and are responsible for establishing its administrative framework and principal goals.
+The relevant ministries prepares educational policies, including national curriculum at all school levels and ensures their implementation.
+They also take the initiative in the development of educational innovations, including distance learning and the publication of educational material.
 Local authorities are responsible for the operation of pre-schools and the single structure compulsory school level (primary and secondary schools) in their area.

-Schools at all educational levels follow educational polices as determined by local authorities and the Ministry.
+Schools at all educational levels follow educational polices as determined by local authorities and the relevant ministry.
 Such policies are a general guideline for school work and the aspects of parenting and education that society wishes to focus on.

 A curriculum and work plan is prepared for each school based on the national curriculum.
 School curricula are a guideline for students, teachers, other school employees and parents.
 Further information on school curricula can be obtained from the schools' websites.